Monopole Mobility Calculator

 How this tool works

-Force from test mass
+Static Mode: Force from test mass

-The mass sets the applied force.
+The mass sets the applied force through the jig.

 F = m · g

-Top stiffness at the bridge
+Static Mode: Top stiffness at the bridge

-The applied force divided by the Deflection x (converted to meters) gives the stiffness, K.
+The applied force divided by the deflection x (converted to meters) gives the stiffness, K.

 K = F / x

-Effective modal mass
+Effective modal mass (Static Mode)

 Derived from stiffness, K and the uncoupled top frequency, fu.